hexagoncircle/ryan-mulligan-dev/src/blog/css-property-new-style.md

 date: 2024-09-02
 ---

-The [`@property`](https://developer.mozilla.org/en-US/docs/Web/CSS/@property) at-rule has recently gained support across all modern browsers, unlocking the ability to explicitly define a syntax, initial value, and inheritance for CSS custom properties.
+The [`@property`](https://developer.mozilla.org/en-US/docs/Web/CSS/@property) at-rule recently gained support across all modern browsers, unlocking the ability to explicitly define a syntax, initial value, and inheritance for CSS custom properties.
 It seems like forever ago that CSS Houdini and its [CSS Properties and Values API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Properties_and_Values_API) were initially introduced.
 I experimented sparingly over time, reading articles that danced around the concepts, but I had barely scratched the surface of what `@property` could offer.
 The ensuing demo explores what's possible in the next generation of CSS.

 ## Calls to action